Gowanus Houses: History

 In 1944, NYCHA announced their plans to demolish the existing row houses on the blocks bounded by Hoyt, Bond, Douglass, and Wykoff Streets, to make way for a series of sixteen modernist towers, designed by William T. McCarthy, Rosario Candela, and Ely Jacques Kahn.
-By 1946 the land was cleared, however, due to a wartime restriction of materials, the project was delayed until 1948.
+By 1946, the land was cleared, however, due to a wartime restriction of materials, the project was delayed until 1948.
 In January of that year, NYCHA broke ground and the project was completed by June 1949.
 The development included a community center, playground, and public park.

-The Gowanus Houses was the setting for Spike Lee's 1995 film, Clockers, in which it was renamed the "Nelson Mandela Houses" for the movie.
+This housing project was the setting for Spike Lee's 1995 film, Clockers, in which it was renamed the "Nelson Mandela Houses" for the movie.

-In 2005 the Gowanus Houses Community Center was shuttered.
+In 2005, the Gowanus Houses Community Center was shuttered.
 However, following the recent rezoning & redevelopment of the Gowanus neighborhood, the community has secured the funds needed to reopen the center, along with other improvements.